 The main draw in the backyard is the trampoline.
 The previous owners had one and without it, the backyard just looked so bare and empty.
 We picked out this trampoline from Hayneedle and it has been amazing.
 It’s on huge sale (about 70% off) and our girls have been out there basically every day since it arrived in October.
 I love the safety net and the shape (it’s slightly more square than round) means there is significantly more jumping room than your average trampoline.

-We also picked up a cheap picnic table at Lowe’s and a few months later got around to staining it.
+We also picked up an inexpensive picnic table at Home Depot and a few months later got around to staining it.
 Actually, we finished staining it the morning all our guests for Thanksgiving were arriving because we desperately needed the extra seating for all the kids – nothing like houseguests to get you to do the projects you’ve been putting off for weeks and weeks.

 That weekend also gave us our first chance to try out the grill in the backyard, which we broke in with some grilled salmon that we cooked with lemons from the lemon tree.
 We did two more salmon filets in the oven and we all agreed the one from the barbecue was by far the best.
 Also, in all our years of marriage, this is the first time we’ve ever used a grill in our own yard.
 We were lousy Texans, to say the least.